sapsssay/POLKADOT/Polkadot.md

 <img src = "https://github.com/sapsssay/POLKADOT/blob/main/Screenshot%202022-10-20%20at%2012.55.08.png" width="300" height="475">

 ## Project Details
-Our solution is divided into three modules, each of which is necessary for the full functioning of the system, these are the modules:
+Our solution is divided into three modules,that are necessary for proper functioning of the platform:
 1) Web application
-2) API interface for the game
+2) API interface for apps (including games)
-3) Libraries for game engines Unity 3D and Unreal engine.
+3) Libraries for game engines Unity 3D and Unreal engine

 ### Web application

 Technology: ReactJS / Solidity

-0) Authorization via web3 wallet
+1. Authorization via web3 wallet connection
-1) NFT download
+2. NFT creating and upload
-2) Loading the NFT group
+3. NFT collections creating and upload
-3) Loading NFT with different options
+4. NFT parameters creation
-4) Change NFT parameters via API
+5. Changing NFT parameters via API
-5) Create an access key to get a list of NFT account
+6. Creating an access key to get a list of user’s NFTs
-6) Connecting a public wallet to an account
+7. Connecting a public wallet to an account
-7) Generation of a unique account key
+8. Generating of a unique account key

 ### Game API

-The module that will be used for messaging between the game and the web application with NFTs connected to it.
+The module that will be used for connection between a game and the web application.

 Technology: JS / Rest API

-0) Authorization by unique account key
+1. Authorization by a account key
-1) Obtaining a list of NFTs owned by the user by his public key
+2. Obtaining a list of user’s NFTs through his public key
-2) Changing the characteristics of the NFT (For example, reducing the durability of the subject)
+3. Changing the parameters of an NFT by the author of the collection (for example, when it is necessary to update the parameters of an item in the game)

 ### Libraries for game engines Unity 3D and Unreal engine

-This module will allow you to easily integrate interaction with a web application, and, accordingly, with NFT, in order to give game developers the opportunity to use NFT in their projects.
+This will allow you to easily integrate interaction with a web application and  with NFTs in order to give game developers the opportunity to use the NFT technology in their projects.

 Technology: C# / C++

-0) Authorization by unique account key
+1. Authorization by unique account key
-1) Getting a list of NFTs owned by the user
+2. Getting a list of NFTs owned by the user
-2) Correlation of a game object (3D model, location, skill ..) and NFT cards
+3. Linking game objects (3D model, location, skill ..) toNFTs
-3) Changing the characteristics of the NFT
+4. Changing parametersof NFTs automatically or semi-automatically

 ![alt text](https://github.com/sapsssay/POLKADOT/blob/main/project.png?raw=true)